 Before signing a contract, a school district should ensure that the commissioning firm is qualified to perform the specific commissioning services that the district is requesting.
 If commissioning is performed by a non-qualified firm, the commissioning will not be eligible for reimbursement through the school district's SB 1149 public purpose charge funds.

-Contracting agencies and qualified firms are responsible for carefully reading all terms and conditions in Requests for Qualifiications in ORPIN
+Contracting agencies and qualified firms are responsible for carefully reading all terms and conditions in Requests for Qualifications in ORPIN

-, and ODOE's Prequalified List Agreement for Commissioning Services
+, ODOE's Prequalified List Agreement for Commissioning Services

 are available for interested commissioning firms.